TechToThePeople/parlparse/majority.md

 	JOIN meps ON mep_vote=meps.vote_id
 	GROUP BY rollcall, meps.eugroup
 ) q
-LEFT JOIN eugroups ON eugroups.name=eugroup AND "PRIMARY"=true ON CONFLICT DO NOTHING;
+LEFT JOIN eugroups ON eugroups.name=eugroup AND "primary"=true ON CONFLICT DO NOTHING;
 ```

 (note: "for" is a terrible name for a column, it needs to be quoted otherwise sql panic)